• Skip to main content

 To make a small batch of lemon bars, you need simple everyday ingredients and a lot of cooling time.
 You don't need any fancy equipment to make this easy lemon bars recipe.

 1. Prepare the pan and oven: I used a glass dish.
-You can use ceramic dish too.
-It is better to use glass dish to bake lemon bars.
+You can use ceramic dishes too.
+It is better to use a glass dish to bake lemon bars.
 Line the pan with excess baking paper so you can lift it off once baked.

 2. Prepare the crust: shortbread crust